distribution/distribution/docs/spec/api.md

         ]
     }

+Note that tags list also can be fetched using legacy URL:

+    GET /v2/<name>/tags/list

 For repositories with a large number of tags, this response may be quite large.
 If such a response is expected, one should use the pagination.